Rebilly/api-definitions/README.md

 #### Bundle

-Run `npm run build-for-js-sdk` to bundle the definitions into a single file in the `dist` folder.
+Run `npm run build:latest` to bundle the definitions into a single file in the `catalog` folder.

 #### Validate